Maloric/CodeMirror-RevisedSearch/README.md

     npm install --save codemirror-revisedsearch

-If you want to install manually, however, you will need to include `revised-search.js` as well as both `advanced-dialog.js` and `dialog.css` from the [codemirror-advanceddialog](http://www.github.com/maloric/codemirror-advanceddialog) package.
+If you want to install manually, however, you will need to include `dist/revised-search.js` as well as both `dist/advanced-dialog.js` and `dist/dialog.css` from the [codemirror-advanceddialog](http://www.github.com/maloric/codemirror-advanceddialog) package.

 ## Notable Changes

 ### v1.0.11 - 2017-04-19

 Implemented a build step using Babel to make the addon compatible with browsers that don't yet support ES6 features.
-The correct file to include is now dist/revised-search.js.
+The correct file to include is now `dist/revised-search.js`.

 ### v1.0.8 - 2017-04-12